One of the advantages of the SELARL is that partners' liability is limited to the amount of their capital contribution.

 Chevron

-How much capital do you need to set up a SELARL?
+How much capital is needed to create a SELARL?

 Chevron

-The SELARL is a type of liberal practice company (SEL).
-This status enables the liberal professions to carry out their activities in the form of limited companies.
-A minimum of two partners is required to set up a SELARL, but no minimum capital is required.
-Their contributions may be in cash, in kind or a combination of both.
+The SELARL is one of the liberal practice companies (SEL).
+This status allows liberal professions to carry out their activities in the form of capital companies.
+To create a SELARL, you need at least two partners, but no minimum capital is required.
+Their contributions can be in cash, in kind or mixed.